linq2js/react-xs/readme.md

 | connect() HOC             |          |   ✓   |
 | State Mappings / Bindings |          |   ✓   |

+### react-xs has nothing special but it is powerful, easy to use, reduce code complexity and great performance

 ## Table of contents

 1. [Counter App](#counter-app)
 1. [Todo App](#todo-app-performance-test)
 1. [Creating simple state](#creating-simple-state)